InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 form of tattoos.

 The El Cariso Interregional Hotshot Crew is one of about (65) elite firefighting crews in the nation.
-Throughout the crew\'s almost 40 years, El Cariso has established quite a fire history.
+Throughout the crew's almost 40 years, El Cariso has established quite a fire history.
 They have fought fires in every western state multiple times and have also traveled to the Southeast.
 They have participated in the suppression